Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in Standard Cosmology

 \subsection{Constraints on PBHs abundance}

 In this section, we compile the most restrictive constraints on the abundance of PBHs with the assumption of the standard evolution of the universe.
-The main results are shown in Fig.\,\ref{fig:beta_rad}.
+The main results are shown in\,\autoref{fig:beta_rad}.

-\textit{Dark matter.} PBHs with mass larger than $10^{15}$\,g have a lifetime larger than the age of the universe and can be candidates for DM with maximum abundance $\Omega_{\rm CDM} = 0.264\pm 0.006$ \citep{Planck:2018jri}.
-From Eq.~\eqref{eq_betap}, this condition is met always that (dotted black line in Fig.\,\ref{fig:beta_rad})
+\textit{Dark matter.} PBHs with a mass larger than $10^{15}$\,g have a lifetime larger than the age of the universe and can be candidates for dark matter with maximum abundance $\Omega_{\rm CDM} = 0.264\pm 0.006$ \citep{Planck:2018jri}.
+From Eq.~\eqref{eq_betap}, this condition is met provided that (dotted black line in\,\autoref{fig:beta_rad})

-\textit{Big Bang Nucleosynthesis.} Evaporated PBHs can affect the abundances of light elements, specifically, hydrogen, deuterium, and helium \citep{Keith:2020jww}.
+\textit{Big Bang Nucleosynthesis.} Evaporated PBHs can affect the abundances of light elements, specifically hydrogen, deuterium, and helium \citep{Keith:2020jww, PhysRevD.81.104019, Carr:2020gox}.
 PBHs in the mass range $6\times 10^8~\rm{g} \lesssim M_{\rm PBH}\lesssim 2\times 10^{13}~\rm{g}$ will evaporate during or after BBN, leading to an injection of particles that can impact the predictions of BBN.
-The constraints necessary for this injection not to alter BBN predictions can be found in \citep{Keith:2020jww} and is shown in Fig. \ref{fig:beta_rad} with a lime-green line.
+The constraints necessary for this injection not to alter BBN predictions can be found in \citep{Keith:2020jww, PhysRevD.81.104019, Carr:2020gox} and are shown in \autoref{fig:beta_rad} with a lime-green line.

 \textit{CMB anisotropies.} A constraint of PBHs in the mass range $2.5\times 10^{13}~\rm{g}\lesssim M_{\rm PBH}\lesssim 2.4\times 10^{14}~\rm{g}$ is associated with CMB physics.
-It comes from the damping of small-scale CMB anisotropies \citep{Carr:2009jm}.
+It comes from the damping of small-scale CMB anisotropies \citep{PhysRevD.81.104019}.